-87) Would you have any concerns about the technological neutrality of the following CSDR rules?
+83) Would you have any concerns about the technological neutrality of the following CSDR rules?

-1 2 3 4 5 No ' (rather not (rather a (strong opinion concern) a concern) concern) concern) Rules on measures to prevent settlement fails Rules on measures to address settlement fails" (e.g. cash penalties, monitoring and reporting settlement fails) Rules on organisational requirements for CSDs Rules on outsourcing of services or activities to a third party Rules on communication procedures with market participants and other market infrastructures Rules on the protection of securities of participants and those of their clients Rules regarding the integrity of the issue and appropriate reconciliation measures Rules on cash settlement Rules on requirements for participation Rules on requirements for CSD links Rules on access between CSDs and access between a CSD and another market infrastructure Rules on legal risks, in particular as regards enforceability Any other rules
+1 2 3 4 5 No (not a concern) (rather not a concern) (neutral) (rather a concern) (strong concern) opinion Rules on measures to prevent settlement fails Rules on measures to address settlement fails" (e.g. cash penalties, monitoring and reporting settlement fails) Rules on organisational requirements for CSDs Rules on outsourcing of services or activities to a third party Rules on communication procedures with market participants and other market infrastructures Rules on the protection of securities of participants and those of their clients Rules regarding the integrity of the issue and appropriate reconciliation measures Rules on cash settlement Rules on requirements for participation Rules on requirements for CSD links

+Rules on access between CSDs and access between a CSD and another market infrastructure Rules on legal risks, in particular as regards enforceability Any other rules